GR

 In Humans:

-Humans infected with avian influenza may exhibit a range of symptoms, including:
+Humans infected with avian influenza may exhibit a range of symptoms.
+Typically, these symptoms include:

 • Fever